Alex Bregman Preview, Player Props: Astros vs. Padres

-Alex Bregman -- with a slugging percentage of .535 in his past 10 games, including one home run -- will be in action for the Houston Astros against the San Diego Padres, with Seth Lugo on the hill, on September 9 at 7:10 PM ET.
+Alex Bregman and his .435 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Houston Astros against the San Diego Padres and Matt Waldron on September 10 at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Padres.
+In his most recent game he had a one-hit showing (1-for-4) against the Padres.

 Alex Bregman Game Info & Props vs. the Padres